leanprover-community/lean4game/doc/running_locally.md

 The installation instructions are not yet tested on Mac/Windows.
 Comments very welcome!

+Please also consult the [Troubleshooting Collection](doc/troubleshoot.md), where some known pitfalls are collected.

 There are several options to play a game locally:

 1. VSCode Dev Container: needs `docker` installed on your machine